 - Child Mortality (Ages 1-4): Calculated with data from the Population Division of the United Nations Department of Economic and Social Affairs, the 2006-2008 releases of the NRMI used the number of deaths per 1000 children aged 1 to 4 (mx(1-4)).
 In 2009, thanks to further guidance from the Population Division, the indicator was changed to the probability of dying between age 1 and 5 (4q1), which is highly correlated with mx(1-4).
 Because the causes of child mortality among 1–4 year olds are strongly influenced by environmental causes, this indicator is considered to be a useful proxy for underlying environmental conditions.

 Since 2012 the MCC has used the Eco-Region Protection indicator as the sole component of a Natural Resource Protection Indicator (NRPI) and the other three indicators as the components of a Child Health Indicator (CHI).
+The NRPI and CHI are produced annually in support of the MCC scorecards.

 Policies for Improving Performance